JOMI logo

 CHAPTER 16

 So we're going to close our ports, and you guys want to make sure you see the port placement.
-I think that's a really critical.
+I think that's really critical.
 You can lower the bed now, Marcus, too.
 So Mike, why don't you - just to - just to - to show you what we - that's good.
 Lower it down now.

 CHAPTER 17